Malav5372/Malav5372/README.md

 ### • [SupernovaSR](https://github.com/Malav5372/SupernovaSR) : Explore SupernovaSR an advanced Single Image Super Resolution project based on the research paper : [Deep Learning for Single Image Super-Resolution](https://arxiv.org/abs/1808.03344) that addresses the crucial challenge of enhancing image resolution in real-world scenarios where traditional methods often fall short due to their inability to accurately model the complexities of image degradation.
 By introducing a novel and practical degradation model, SupernovaSR aims to significantly improve the quality and practicality of deep Super-Resolution techniques, ultimately redefining the landscape of image enhancement and restoration.

-### • [TensorDeepArtify](https://github.com/Malav5372/TensorDeepArtify) : Explore TensorDeepArtify a distinguished research endeavor in the realm of neural style transfer based on 3 research papers: [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), [Artistic style transfer for videos](https://arxiv.org/abs/1604.08610) and [Preserving Color in Neural Artistic Style Transfer](https://arxiv.org/abs/1606.05897)
+### • [TensorDeepArtify](https://github.com/Malav5372/TensorDeepArtify) : Explore TensorDeepArtify a distinguished research endeavor in the realm of neural style transfer based on 3 research papers: [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), [Artistic style transfer for videos](https://arxiv.org/abs/1604.08610) and [Preserving Color in Neural Artistic Style Transfer](https://arxiv.org/abs/1606.05897).
+Elevate artistic expression and discover the magic of image and video transformation.

 ### • [VisuNex](https://github.com/Malav5372/VisuNex)